VillanuevaK/PythonCheatSheet/README.md

     // numbers = [20, 30, 10, 40, 50, 60]
     numbers.rotate(subrange: 3..<6, toStartAt: 4)
     // numbers = [20, 30, 10, 50, 60, 40]

+# max and min
+    let numbers = [10, 20, 15, 30, 25]
+    let k = 3

+    let topK = numbers.max(count: k, sortedBy: >)
+    print(topK) // [30, 25, 20]
+    In this case, max(count:k, sortedBy:) efficiently extracts the k largest elements without sorting the entire array, making it potentially more optimal, especially when k is much smaller than the size of the array.

+    Key Differences
+    Sorting + prefix: Sorting the entire array and using prefix(k) gives you a sorted list, which is O(n log n).
+If you want to preserve order or if k is not small, this can be fine. max(count:): This is more efficient in some cases.
+It is O(n log k), making it optimal if you're only interested in the top k elements.

+# Compacted
+remove all nil values from a collection of optional values let numbers: [Int?] = [1, nil, 2, nil, 3] let compactedNumbers = numbers.compacted() print(compactedNumbers) // Output: [1, 2, 3]

+# firstNonNil
+helps in finding the first non-nil value in a collection of optionals let numbers: [Int?] = [nil, nil, 3, 5, 7] let firstNonNilValue = numbers.firstNonNil() print(firstNonNilValue) // Output: Optional(3)

 ```